 But that is an entirely different tale, and this entry is super long as it is.
 I’ll let you know how my write-a-novel-in-a-month challenge goes next time in Entry 3 of my Writing Process Journal.

 Until then, happy reading, my friend!

 *Have you been enjoying these writing process entries so far?
 I sure hope so!
 As I mentioned before, I plan to go into far more personal detail and even potential spoilers in future entries, so I will be making these entries exclusive to my mailing list subscribers from here on out.
 Please be sure to subscribe here so you don’t miss my Camp NaNoWriMo reflections or any of the other entries to come!

-[Mailing list subscriber will receive the entirety of new entries via email, as well as log-in details to read any past entries they’ve missed.]
+[Mailing list subscribers will receive the notification of new entries via email, as well as log-in details to read any past entries they’ve missed.]